 Becoming a licensed acupuncturist outside California

-Most states will require potential licensees to graduate from an accredited AOM program, followed by passing the appropriate certification exam administered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), and along with meeting specific licensing requirements which may differ with each state.
+Most states will require potential licensees to graduate from an accredited AOM program, followed by passing the appropriate certification examination administered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), along with meeting specific licensing requirements which may differ by state.

 While passing the relevant NCCAOM certification exam(s) is an indicator of meeting the required professional competencies, it does not entitle you to practice acupuncture in any state.
 A formal state licensure is required.